mcmero/SVclone/README.md

 22	21395573		+	22	21395746	+	INV
 ```

-The above input example also corresponds with the output of this step (output to <out>/<sample>_svin.txt).

-Optionally a classification field may be specified in the 'sv_class_field' parameter in the configuration file, additionally, to specify directionality set the parameter 'use_dir' to True.
 A blacklist can also be supplied at this step to not process areas to remove SVs where any of its breakpoints fall into one of these areas.

+#### Annotate Output ####

+The above input example also corresponds with the output of this step (output to <out>/<sample>_svin.txt), with an added SV ID present in the column.
+Events that are considered part of the same event will have the same ID (which may be multiple breakpoints).

 #### Required Parameters ####